 "His right ankle is injured and he gets on and sits in the seat next to me, and I said, 'Are you OK?'
-He said: 'I'm fine.
+He said, 'I'm fine.
 I got shot.
-Don't worry, I've been shot before,'" Adamick told NBC News in a telephone interview.
+Don’t worry, I've been shot before,'" Adamick told NBC News in a telephone interview.

-"I said, let me take a look, and he pulls up the pant leg and there's a flesh wound — 3 to 4 inches — looks like it's straight out of Hollywood, maybe a drop of blood or two," he said.
+"I said, let me take a look, and he pulls up the pant leg and there’s a flesh wound — 3 to 4 inches — looks like it’s straight out of Hollywood, maybe a drop of blood or two,' he said.

 Another witness told MSNBC that there was an initial round of shots, then a pause, then more shots.
-An airline worker told travelers, "Go out!
+An airline worker told them, "Go out!
 Go out!" and people streamed down the stairs and onto the tarmac for safety, he said.